 1:30 pm to 5:30 pm - Technical Session 2: Colley/Hartford Memorial Lecture and Research Symposium

-Session Coordinator: Beth Stokes, Mississippi State University.
+Session Coordinators: Beth Stokes, Mississippi State University.
 Grant Kirker, USDA Forest Products Laboratory

 - Investigating 4,5-dichoro-2-N-octyl-4-isothiazolin-3-one (DCOI) as an effective oil-borne preservative for utility poles alongside well-established oil-borne treatments.
 Gerald Presley, Oregon State University

 - Performance Characteristics of a Dazomet-Based Solid Fumigant Stick - Doug Herdman, Randy Marquardt, Tom Pope, Osmose Utilities Services, Inc.

 - Use of XRF Analysis for DCOI Oil Borne Solutions and Treated Wood - Ryan Sturdivant, Viance

 - Long Term Performance of Pressure Treated Millwork - Andy Zahora, Viance

 - Fungal Diversity Associated with Zones of the AWPA Fungal Decay Hazard Map - Grant Kirker, USDA Forest Products Laboratory.
 AB Bishell, N. Bechle.
 Jed Cappellazzi, Oregon State University

 - Overview of the Tropical Research Test Center - Keith York, US Army

 - Preliminary Results from the Above Ground Tests of Wood in South America - Xinfeng Xie, Michigan Technological University.
 Nathan Kamprath, Michael Allen, Keith York, Terry Barton, Ernest Hugh, US Army